michaelanis14/open62541-JNIWrap-Java-API/README.md

 ### TODO

 - [ ] let the cmakelist generate the java classes duing the build.
+- [ ] better cmakelist options for example build server files only.
 - [ ] package the generated java classes into a single jar.
-- [ ] Add more generaric methods in the helper classes ex. init a server with custome port and ip.

 ### PREREQUISITES